SeascapeScience/SeascapeScience.github.io/_pages/about.md

 zany organisms,

-equity and justice,
+equity, justice, and the fate of humanity,

-and the fate of humanity.
+and other stuff.